mfouillen/VV-ISTIC-TP3/exercises/mocks.md

 The initial tests fail to completely test the `TLSSockeetFactory`.
 In fact, if we *entirely* remove the code inside the body of `prepareSocket` no test case fails.

 Propose a solution to this problem in your new Mockito-based test cases.

+If we *entirely* remove the code inside the body of `prepareSocket`, the test case `typical` fails.
+This test case check that `setEnabledProtocols` has been called, and that has been called with wanted paremeters.

+## Answer
+Tests wrote with the help of Mockito is available [here](/code/tp3-ssl/src/test/java/fr/istic/vv/TLSSocketFactoryTestMocks.java).

+If we *entirely* remove the code inside the body of `prepareSocket`, `setEnabledProtocols` is not called, so the test case fail.